 The typical target date fund will be focused primarily on these assets:

-Different target date funds often offer similar portfolios.
+Different target date funds offer similar portfolios.
 They generally move from aggressive to conservative, shifting toward more fixed income such as bonds the closer they get to the target dates attached to them.

 Target date funds can also be passive (very little trading inside the fund) or active (lots of trades).